 - a.
+Usually the seminary does not allow students to retake examinations.
+Under special circumstances, with prior approval from the Academic Department, the professor may grant a student permission to retake or delay the examination. - b.
+Cheating in examination will be graded "F".
+Warning will be given for a first-time violation; repeated violations will lead to probation, suspension or dismissal. - 7.
+Registration: - a.
 Students must complete registration within the designated time; otherwise, late fee will be applied. - b.
-International students must register at least 9 credits to maintain full-time student status. - c.
-International students must maintain full-time status to meet legal requirement for students living in US. - 8.
+International students must register at least 9 credits to maintain full-time student status.

+- c.
+International students must maintain full-time status to meet legal requirement for students living in the US. - 8.
 Course Change: